fsharp/fslang-design/RFCs/FS-1092-anonymous-type-tagged-union-types.md

   - `(System.IComparable | string)`  (one type is fully included in another  w.r.t. runtime type tests)
   - `(obj | int)` (one type is fully included in another w.r.t. runtime type tests)

 * Generic type arguments may not be used as naked in erased unions.
-For these purposes each type variable or wildcard occuring syntactically in the types is considered separately and independently.
+For these purposes each type variable or wildcard occurring syntactically in the types is considered separately and independently.
 For example all of these are disallowed:
   - `('T | int)`
   - `(_ | int)`
   - `(list<'T> | list<'U>)`